blaka90/AutoVpn/README.md

 - go to www.vpnbook.com, under OpenVPN tab find password at bottom

-- go to autovpn/manual_pasword.txt and manual type password and save
+- go to autovpn/manual_password.txt and manual type password and save

-AutoVpn will always try scrape for password first but if that fails then fallback to manual_pasword.txt
+AutoVpn will always try scrape for password first but if that fails then fallback to manual_password.txt